edev/groupby/README.md

 ## Example: passing groups to a filter chain

-Groupby's real power is its ability to pass each group to a command sequence.
+GroupBy's real power is its ability to pass each group to a command sequence.
 For instance, we can extend the grouping from the previous example to count the lines, words, and characters in each group:

 ```
 $ find . -iname 'notes*.txt' | groupby -r '\d{4}' --print0 -c "xargs -0 wc | tail -n 1"